-Federal Projects Fund - This fund is used to account for the costs and operations of programs and projects funded by federal grants, including, but not limited to, salaries and benefits, supplies and materials, professional and technical services, equipment and remodeling, and other purchases authorized by such programs.
+Federal Projects Fund - This fund is a major governmental special revenue fund used to account for the costs and operations of programs and projects funded by federal grants, including, but not limited to, salaries and benefits, supplies and materials, professional and technical services, equipment and remodeling, and other purchases authorized by such programs.
 Resources are generated from federal grant and contract proceeds.